anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

                     └── Jump: Some("for.header")           // Loop back
 ```

-The `0 + 2` expression has been correctly folded into just `2`.
-The optimizer also added a jump instruction to the loop header to avoid unnecessary iterations.

-The optimizer hasn't specifically optimized for the early exit when `i==5`.
 While it correctly preserved the program's structure and performed some basic optimizations like constant folding `(0 + 2 → 2)`, it hasn't performed the more advanced control flow analysis that would recognize this optimization opportunity.
 The advanced optimizer would then optimize the IR using the following optimizations:

 ```bash
 ---------Starting Advanced Optimization---------